-We are going on a boat trip to the large bird cliffs at Røst.
+We are going on a boat trip to seabird colonies in the large bird cliffs at Røst.
 There we will encounter mighty nature, majestic eagles, colourful puffins and some peculiar artwork.

 We find Røst as an archipelago at the end of Lofoten in Northern Norway, it is indeed very far out in the ocean.
 The largest island is called Røstlandet and has in modern times been tied to the nearby islands with landfills.
 This is where the scarce population of 600 people continues an over 3,000 years old history of subsisting on the abundant fish resources in the sea.
 During the annual Lofot fisheries in winter life is buzzing.
 In the previous article from Røst we saw what it was like to come here in July to empty fish racks used for hanging up the fresh cod to dry.